MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 In the centre and right plots we show the log likelihood and ELBO for both model types as a function of $$\beta$$.
 Clearly the model quality degrades to a lesser degree for the TC-penalised models under increasing $$\beta$$.

-That TC penalisation can be applied without causing as strong a degradation in model quality compared to that found in $$\beta$$-VAEs (as measured by the fidelity of reconstructions and the value of the $$\beta=1$$ ELBO), while still increasing overlap, is the key reason we think people should use it to `robustify' VAEs when needed.
+That TC penalisation can be applied without causing as strong a degradation in model quality compared to that found in $$\beta$$-VAEs (as measured by the fidelity of reconstructions and the value of the $$\beta=1$$ ELBO), while still increasing overlap, is the key reason we propose using it to `robustify' VAEs when needed.
 There is not much point having a robust model if the model is now strongly degraded.